anoopraju31/100xdevs_cohort/week 7/week-7.2/ReadMe.md

 #### Atoms
 - Atoms are unit of state.
+- Atoms can be read from and written to from any component.
 - they are updatable and subcribable: When an atom is updated, each subscribed component is re-rendered with the new value.
 - Atoms can be used in place of React local component state.
 - If the state atom is used in multiple componentsm all those components share their state.